Eli Lilly to cut insulin prices, cap costs at $35 for many people with diabetes - Local News 8

 Lilly has been one of the biggest players in the US insulin market since it became the first company to commercialize the lifesaving drug 100 years ago.
 The company said that its price changes should make a difference, but more is needed to help all Americans with diabetes — 7 out of 10 don’t use the company’s insulin.

+The Medicare Part D cap “should be the new standard in America,” Ricks said on CNN This Morning on Wednesday.

-“We are calling on policymakers, employers, and others to join us in making insulin more affordable,” Ricks said.
+He called on the insurance industry, policymakers and other manufacturers to join them in making insulin more affordable.

+“We call on everyone to meet us at this point and take this issue away from a disease that’s stressful and difficult to manage already — to take away the affordability challenges,” Ricks told CNN’s Don Lemon.

 Other companies have cut insulin costs over the years.